What do Governors do?

 The main role of the governing body is to support and challenge the school.
 This means focusing on the core functions of providing strategic leadership, holding the headteacher to account and making sure the school’s money is well spent.
 The governing body achieves this through working closely with school staff to have a clear understanding of what is going well and the areas in which the school needs to improve.

 The Full Governing Body meets every half term.
-The Chair is Mrs Helen Glover.
+The Co-Chairs are Mrs Helen Glover and Mr Declan Curry.

 The Governing Body is supported by the Clerk to the Governing Body, Allison Collier.
 She can be contacted via the school office.